 Place the butter in your baking pan and place it in the air fryer.
 Preheat the air fryer to 320°F, air fryer setting, and let the butter melt for 2-3 minutes while the air fryer is preheating.

-In a medium bowl, whisk the flour, sugar, salt, and lemon zest.
+Whisk the flour, sugar, salt, and lemon zest in a medium bowl.
 Add the melted butter and lemon-lime soda.

 Whisk until all of the flour is incorporated.
 A few lumps are fine.